 Smoking large cuts

-yes he Little Chiefs are not designed to "cook" your foods they are designed to Flavor them, if you want a smoker that will "cook" and smoke then you need to be looking at spending upwards of $500 for a smoker either propane or gas smokers would be the way to go if you want a "cooking smoker" the Little Chiefs are wonderful IMO i love mine to bits and will continue to use it till it dies! if you want a good cooking smoker for large cuts of meats or whole chickens and turkeys and such i recommend the Bradley smoker.
+Yes, the Little Chief smokers are not designed to "cook" your foods they are designed to Flavor them, if you want a smoker that will "cook" and smoke then you need to be looking at spending upwards of $500 for a smoker.

 Could my Little Chief be used to make smoked sausage (in casings) Does anyone have a recipe for Smoked Jalapeno Sausage?

 Bill, in the manual you link to, there are no basic